johnoseni1/Full-AI-automated-trading-system-powered-fully-on-blockchain/CONTRIBUTING.md

 1. Access to resources for cross-platform development and testing.
 1. Time to devote to the project regularly.

-Being a Committer does not grant write permission on `develop` or `stable` for security reasons (Users trust Freqtrade with their Exchange API keys).
+Being a Committer does not grant write permission on `develop` or `stable` for security reasons (Users trust Bot-trader with their Exchange API keys).

 After being Committer for some time, a Committer may be named Core Committer and given full repository access.